JaredlL/hotel-room-booking/Readme.md

 - This is enforced by a `Length` request model validation on the `POST /hotels` endpoint.
 - A [PostgreSQL trigger](https://www.postgresql.org/docs/current/sql-createtrigger.html) was considered
-  but would be less explicit and less flexible to changes in this buisness rule.
+  but would be less explicit and less flexible to changes in this business rule.

 **A room cannot be double booked for any given night**

 - This is enforced by a database-level constraint on the `BookedNight` table.
   - The composite key `(RoomId, Date)` prevents double-bookings.
-- It is assumed that checkout is in the morning, and a room will be avaiable for a new booking in the evening
+- It is assumed that checkout is in the morning, and a room will be available for a new booking in the evening

 **Any booking at the hotel must not require guests to change rooms at any point during their stay**